dss99911/kotlin-simple-architecture/README.md

 # Goal
 - Simplest/Low-code development
-- Reduce leanring curve of development
+- Reduce leanring curve of development of each platform

 # Features